wasoopandora/genai_worldcup_databricks2024/README.md

 The aim is to leverage Large Language Model (LLM) GenAI to bridge the language barrier and foster collaboration between the two factory locations.

 ## Project Overview
-We developed a solution using **GenAI LLama3.1 70B** as a Q&A system to overcome language gaps between Thai and Vietnamese craftsmen.
+We developed a solution using **GenAI LLama3.1 70B** as a Q&A system to overcome language gaps between Thai and Vietnamese craftsman.
 The project integrates Document Intelligence features with OCR functionality to automatically translate documents into Thai, Vietnamese, or English as needed, based on Pandora’s Crafting & Supply Knowledge Base.

 ## Project Details